Midsomer Norton: Culture

 Midsomer Norton's railway station was mentioned in Slow Train by Michael Flanders and Donald Swann:

 Children's author Roald Dahl sold kerosene in Midsomer Norton and the surrounding area in the 1930s.
 He described the experience in his autobiographical work Boy: Tales of Childhood (published 1984):

-The Waugh family connection with Midsomer Norton began when Dr Alexander Waugh, father of Arthur Waugh and grandfather of Evelyn Waugh and Alec Waugh moved to Island House, which had been built in the early eighteenth century, in The Island in the centre of the town in 1865.
+The Waugh family connection with Midsomer Norton began when Dr Alexander Waugh, father of Arthur Waugh and grandfather of Evelyn Waugh and Alec Waugh, moved in 1865 to Island House, which had been built in the early eighteenth century, in The Island in the centre of the town.
 The family later moved to a house in Silver Street.
 As a boy, Evelyn Waugh spent his summer holidays in Midsomer Norton with his maiden aunts.
 He later described his visits there: "I suppose that in fact I never spent longer than two months there in any year, but the place captivated my imagination as my true home never did."

 The Palladium cinema was opened as the Empire in 1913 in a building which had previously been a brewery.
 It closed in 1993 and various attempts were made to turn it into a club and shop, before Wetherspoons announced in January 2015 that they had acquired the site and intended to seek planning and licensing permission to convert it to a pub, which opened in September 2018 with the name of the Palladium Electric in reference to one of the cinema's former names.
 The town was left without cinema for almost two decades.
 Cinema was brought back to the town under the Palladium name in 2012 with a new community cinema at the Town Hall.
 In 2013, permanent cinema equipment was installed in the building and an upgrade in 2018 saw new release cinema return to the town for the first time in 25 years.

 The town is commemorated in "The Sheriff of Midsomer Norton", by Somerset band The Wurzels.
 Midsomer Norton hosts the only unofficial carnival on the West Country Carnival circuit.
 Originally, floats travelled through the main High Street but road improvements put paid to the larger vehicles and for many years the procession was held on the main Fosseway through Westfield.
 Since 2014 however, the carnival has returned to the High Street following changes made to the traffic layout.

 The town's free newspaper is the Midsomer Norton, Radstock & District Journal.
 The other local weekly paper is the Somerset Guardian, which is part of the Daily Mail and General Trust.
 The monthly magazine, the Mendip Times, also includes local features.

 Somer Valley FM (97.5FM and online) is the Community Radio for the district.
-There is also a community website where residents can discuss local issues called Midsomer Norton People.
+There is also a community website called Midsomer Norton People where residents can discuss local issues.

-In 2016 the town's first LGBT Pride celebration event was held at The Wunderbar who had previously been host to comedians Matt Lucas and Ed Byrne.
+In 2016 the town's first LGBT Pride celebration event was held at The Wunderbar, which had previously been host to comedians Matt Lucas and Ed Byrne.
 The event was held again in 2017.